How Much to Convert a Garage?

 Another significant cost you need to consider is heating, as more than likely your garage will not have any radiators or a heating system in place.

-The supply cost of heating will vary depending on the type of heating you want in your garage, as well as whether the room your converting can be connected to the current heating supply in the property.
+The supply cost of heating will vary depending on the type of heating you want in your garage, as well as whether the room you're converting can be connected to the current heating supply in the property.

 If the room has access to the main supply, then you may just need to purchase new radiators which cost around £95 to £850.
+However, this may require the system to be reviewed and to ensure it's in compliance with Part L of Building Regulations.

 If your garage conversion cannot be connected to the mains supply, then you may need to have a new central heating system installed.

-For a combi boiler, you should expect to pay around £500 to £2,800, while a system boiler costs around £600 to £1,400.
+For a combi boiler, you should expect to pay around £500 to £2,800, while a system boiler costs around £600 to £1,400 although you also need to pay for labour fees

 You may also consider purchasing an electric boiler which typically ranges from £500 to £1,200.